ben7sys/dotfiles-one/README.md

 ## Main Purpose

-- Quick and consistent setup of a new system
+- Quick and consistent setup of a new system (arch, debian)
 - Portability of configurations
 - Collection of frequently used scripts and functions
 - Useful aliases

+Documentation and list of scripts, functions and aliases planned

 ## Included Components